 Audit and risk committee: choosing the best approach to internal scrutiny

-Your trust has 4 main options for who carries out your internal scrutiny.
-Assess the options, choose the best one for your trust, and learn how to review the effectiveness of your approach.
+Your trust has different options for who carries out your internal scrutiny, depending on your context.
+Assess the options, choose the right one for your trust, and learn how to review the effectiveness of your approach.

 School types: AllSchool phases: AllRef: 40761